gocd/docs.go.cd/user/api/go_api.md

 ## Introduction

 RESTful APIs offer a convenient way to integrate networked systems.
 Go provides a RESTful API through which you can access and manipulate various kinds of resources.
-Artifacts, Properties and configurations are the kinds of resources that are available in this version of the API.
 The following sections will walk you through the various resources and the operations that are supported on each of them.

 ### Go API features